ladjs/lad/Readme.md

   Commands:

-    chew <dir>  Create a new CrocodileJS project upgrade     Upgrade your existing CrocodileJS project
+    chew <dir> [version]  Create a new CrocodileJS project upgrade               Upgrade your existing CrocodileJS project
     issues                Open GitHub issues for CrocodileJS
     docs                  Read CrocodileJS documentation on GitHub
+    license               Purchase a commercial CrocodileJS license
     rock                  I wonder what this does?

   Options: